A culturally diverse haven in the heart of the UK.

 Birmingham is a dynamic, vibrant city in the heart of the UK that combines a rich industrial heritage with a young, diverse population and an abundance of passionate creatives and emerging talent.
 Official figures show that Birmingham is the most popular destination for people moving from London for a more affordable lifestyle.

-Birmingham has over 56km of
+West Midlands has over 566 miles of

 waterways (more than Venice),

 (more than Paris) and is the UK’s

 In 2018, the UK’s second city finds itself on the cusp of an exciting period of change.
 Birmingham and the West Midlands are at the forefront of innovation with the imminent arrival of the new high-speed rail network HS2 (which will cut journey times to the capital to 49 minutes) and Birmingham has been chosen for the UK’s first 5G network.
 Coventry has been named City of Culture for 2021 and Birmingham will also host the Commonwealth Games in 2022.
 The West Midlands is home to the UK’s largest gaming cluster, ‘Silicon Spa’.